 In group therapy, 4-8 people meet with one or more trained group therapists to talk about issues they are concerned about.

 Members provide feedback to one another by expressing their feelings about what someone says or does in group.
 Group provides a chance for individuals to try out new behaviors in a safe environment that they can then try in their other relationships.

 Groups can also offer support, guidance, and empathy that others may not be able to give if they haven’t faced the same kind of problem.

-To join a Therapy Group, call Counseling Services and arrange an initial consultation to meet with a therapist to determine if group is right for you.
+To join a Therapy Group, call the Counseling and Mental Health Center and arrange an initial consultation to meet with a therapist to determine if group is right for you.

 Understanding Self and Others

 Fridays 10-11:15 a.m.

 Do you have difficulty developing or maintaining close relationships?
 Are you wondering what keeps you from connecting with others and having satisfying relationships?

 Explore thoughts, feelings and behaviors surrounding issues such as conflict, anxiety, depression, trust, and boundaries.
 Members have an opportunity to practice new behaviors to enable them to create healthy relationships in life.